tailwindlabs/tailwindcss-setup-examples/README.md

 A repository of examples showing how to setup Tailwind in a variety of different frameworks and environments.

+Please note that these examples are for the most part contributed and maintained by the community, and we merge them without a ton of review because it seems more helpful to have *something* than nothing.
+If you notice any issues or inconsistencies across different examples, we welcome all contributions to improve them.

 ## Available Examples

 - [vue-cli](examples/vue-cli)